Where does the UK get its gas from?

 8. Six other countries

-From largest to smallest supplier, the rest of the UK’s gas comes from Nigeria, Trinidad and Tobago, Egypt, Spain, the Netherlands, and Belgium.
+From largest to smallest supplier, the rest of the UK’s gas comes from Peru, Nigeria, Belgium, Equatorial Guinea, Egypt, and the Netherlands.

-At various points in recent years, Belgium and the Netherlands have provided the UK with substantial amounts of gas, but for the moment, we import negligible amounts from them.
+At various points in recent years, Belgium and the Netherlands have provided the UK with substantial amounts of gas, but for the moment, we import relatively small amounts from them.

 How much gas does the UK consume?

-The UK consumes 705TWh (terawatt-hours) of gas per year, according to the government’s latest report.
+The UK consumes 687TWh of gas per year, according to the government’s latest report.

 Unfortunately, 2012 to 2021 was a lost decade, as we used the same amount of gas at both ends of this period.

-The current level puts us comfortably in the top 10 highest gas-consuming countries in the world, ahead of large nations including India, Brazil, and France.
+The current level puts us in the top 11 highest gas-consuming countries in the world, ahead of large nations like India, Brazil, and France.

 Reducing our gas usage is a crucial step towards cutting our energy bills, slashing our emissions, and becoming more energy independent.